 A Whitney Biennial may not guarantee great art, but you can always count on one thing: it puts artists into galleries.
 The career boost all but ensures a dealer, and galleries love the publicity of a simultaneous show.
 Even a quintessential outsider like Daniel Johnston becomes an insider, with what his dealer calls a "historical retrospective."
 I am holding out for the ahistorical retrospective myself.

-However, a Biennial can make one alert to other parallels in the galleries as well.
-They give even a Biennial as unrepresentative as that of 2006 more resonance and relevance.
-Just next door to Johnston, two galleries have abandoned Williamsburg for a newly crowded block past Eleventh Avenue.
+However, a Biennial can point to other activity as well.
+Galleries give even a Biennial as unrepresentative as that of 2006 more resonance and relevance.
+Just next door to Johnston, two have abandoned Williamsburg for a newly crowded block past Eleventh Avenue.
 The first opened its doors for Ken Weaver, whose phosphorescent colors, Warhol-like outlines, and theme of "Royally Fucked" all evoke the Biennial's late-night, semi-public sexual and musical transgressions of thirty years past.
-So could the Hernan Bas's recent ghostly figures titled "Dandies, Pansies, and Prudes," all dressed up with nowhere artistically to go.
-Closer still to the Biennial's secret codes, Bas's gallery allows Christian Holstad to take over a deserted midtown deli for dark allusions to gay subcultures past and present, without so much as a sign on the door.
+So does Hernan Bas with his ghostly figures titled "Dandies, Pansies, and Prudes," all dressed up with nowhere artistically to go.
+Closer still to the Biennial's secret codes, his gallery also allows Christian Holstad to take over a deserted midtown deli for dark allusions to gay subcultures past and present, without so much as a sign on the door.

 I may not enjoy these shows as much as a not dissimilar dark recreation by Mike Nelson, but they truly live up to the Biennial's title "Day for Night," and they have something else in common, too: they immerse one in the artist's personal associations, not unlike a second Brooklyn refugee, Nancy Baker's City of God.
 Art becomes not just an expression of the artist as celebrity, as in so much art from the last fifteen years, but almost an artist's private language.
 One can think of Johnston's musings as a graphic novel in need of fleshing out, as the hasty thoughts of Raymond Pettibon while stranded in Texas, as the journal of his own mental illness, or as a musician's musings after an aborted road trip.
 Either way, one just has to be there.